 – Blue Ox Clevis Connector for the aftermarket Rock Hard Patriot bumper on our Jeep Wrangler Unlimited.
 NSA RV Products also offers various clevis options for the different baseplates/bumpers.

-– Integrated wiring system for working brake / turn signal lights on the vehicle.
+– Integrated wiring system for the brake / turn signal lights on the vehicle.
 Read How to Tow a Jeep Wrangler Behind a Motorhome for a detailed walk-through.

-Note: since this tow bar review was first published, NSA RV Products has released a new version – the Ready Brute Elite II.
+Note: since this tow bar review was first published, NSA RV Products has released the Ready Brute Elite II.
 While we have not used the new version, the upgrades are supposed to make it easier to connect the tow bar to the vehicle with more durable with steel clevis’.

 Why Do You Need a Supplemental Braking System for your Tow Vehicle?